BRIEF-Dream Industrial REIT renews normal course issuer bid

 * Michael Goldstein will remain as an executive director and acting CEO Source text for Eikon: Further company coverage:

-* Dream Industrial Real Estate Investment Trust - Toronto Stock Exchange accepted notice filed by co to renew prior normal course issuer bid for 1 year
+* Dream Industrial Real Estate Investment - Toronto Stock Exchange accepted notice filed by co to renew prior normal course issuer bid for 1 year period

-* Dream Industrial Real Estate Investment Trust - bid will commence on December 19, 2016 and will remain in effect until earlier of December 18, 2017

 * Michael Goldstein will remain as an executive director and acting CEO Source text for Eikon: Further company coverage: